magnetenstad/react-express-node-mysql/README.md

 });
 ```
 14. Start the server with `npm run server`
 15. Open a browser and visit `localhost:3001/api/get`, `localhost:3001/api/insert` and `localhost:3001/api/clear`.
-Visiting the urls should triggers the following functions:
+Visiting the urls should trigger the following functions:
     - `../get` shows the database content (will be empty at first)
     - `../insert` inserts a random number (0-100) into the database
     - `../clear` deletes all numbers in the database